Shreyas-Penkar/MITM-SDR/README.md

 ```

 ### EXPLANATION
-* The environment starts with two Linux machines, each with an connected full duplex SDR, runnin the **trx_ofdm.py** script for OFDM text communication with each other.
+* The environment starts with two Linux machines, each with an connected full duplex SDR, running the **trx_ofdm.py** script for OFDM text communication with each other.
 Suppose Victim 1 transmits at 1GHz and receives at 2 GHz and Victim - 2 transmits at 2GHz and receives at 1 GHz. **udp_source.py** and **udp_sink.py** are used to send and receive text messages respectively.

 * The attacker environment begins with runnning **trx_ofdm.py** script for OFDM text communication, running **reverse_shell.py** to operate the reverse shell and **udp_sink.py** to recieve the text from trx_ofdm.py.The attacker SDR transmits at 1GHz and receives at 1.5 GHz.